aws-samples/mlops-amazon-sagemaker/2-Bring-Your-Own/README.md

 5. Under **Configure stack options**, leave all defaults and click '**Next**'

-6. Under **Review**, scroll to the bottom and check the checkbox acknowledging that CloudFormation might create IAM resourcxes and custom names, then click **Create stack**
+6. Under **Review**, scroll to the bottom and check the checkbox acknowledging that CloudFormation might create IAM resources and custom names, then click **Create**

 7. You will be returned to the CloudFormation console and will see your stack status '**CREATE_IN_PROGRESS**'